Our products

 • Cod tempura: fresh texture works better with light batter.

-• Cod ceviche or tataki: only with top-quality fresh cod.
+• Cod ceviche or tataki: only with fresh, highest quality cod.

 Recipes that work with any format